stat824/stat824.github.io/content/docs/ms2/subgaussian.md

 title: 'Sub-Gaussian Random Variables'
 weight: 2
 ---
-The form of the tail depends on the growth rate of the moment generating function $\phi(\lambda),$ so it is natural to define families of random variables according to their moment generating functions, which controls how nice their tail behaviour is.
+In the Chernoff bound, the form of the tail depends on the moment generating function $\phi(\lambda),$ so it is natural to define families of random variables according to the growth rate of their moment generating functions.
 Sub-Gaussian random variables are random variables whose tail behaviour is at least as nice as that of a Gaussian random variable.

 ## Definition and basic properties

 If $X$ follows a Gaussian distribution with mean $\mu$  and variance $\sigma^{2},$ recall that its moment generating function is